-For further information, please see the relevant section of the Unit Costs information sheet on the Documents page of the CHC website.
+For further information, please see the Unit Costs information sheet on the Documents page of the CHC website.

-6.10 Administrative fees
+6.16 Administrative fees

 A range of administrative fees are payable by students for various services and actions.
 Payment of these fees is to be made at the time of the service or action or by the due date specified on the relevant invoice (as applicable).
 All administrative fees are non-refundable.